top of page

 Over the last year, several people have told me that they were unsure whether they should come in when they might be infected with one of the many viruses "doing the rounds" at the moment, including colds, tummy bugs, influenza and coronavirus.

 1) Coronavirus: Please do not come in if you are acutely ill with Coronavirus: it can still be a dangerous disease and can have serious long-term effects.
 First of all, if you feel unwell, please take a LFT for coronavirus, and repeat daily for several days if symptoms persist.
-If you do not have your own LFTs, I keep a supply on the desk in the library room.
-Most pharmacies stock these, or ask someone to bring one to you in your car, or to your home if you are very unwell.
+If you do not have your own LFTs, I keep a supply and most pharmacies continue to stock them.
+If you are very unwell, please ask us to arrange for a test kit to be delivered to you at home.

 Current government advice is that if you have a positive test, you should assume you are infectious for 5 days after symptoms start, although there is a small chance that you will remain infectious for up to 10 days.
 If you feel recovered, you can return to the school after 5 days, but please make sure to wear a properly fitted Type II mask for a further week (see below) and sit apart during the tea break.